 5. Respect Religious Wear

-India is a land of millions of Gods and different religions.
+India is a land of many Gods and different religions.
 I guess visiting different temples, mosques and gurudwaras will be on your list.
 Lookout what exactly other people are wearing while coming out of the religious site.
 Few important things which should be kept in mind: cover your head with a scarf or a handkerchief, remove shoes and dress conservatively.
 It is all about paying respect to the religious beliefs of the local community while entering their religious sites.

 Below there is a checklist what to wear in India and what not: